-Forty-one NRLs representing the 28 EU Member States, Norway, Switzerland, Turkey, Russia and Egypt participated in the study.
+Thirty-six NRLs representing 26 EU Member States, Norway, Switzerland, Russia, and Egypt participated in the study.

 Each NRL received its own individual laboratory numerical code, which was reported in the result tables.

 The NRLs participating in the study were: